bablokb/circuitpython-vameter/README.md

 using an optimzed setup and probably C/C++.

-Using a Pico, you can reach a minimal sampling interval of about 8ms (6ms measured on a Pi3B+).
+Using a Pico, you can reach a minimal sampling interval of about 8ms (about 6ms measured on a Pi3B+, about 7ms on a QT Py ESP32-S2).

 Display-updates take about 330ms.
 During update, you loose all samples.
-Setting the update-interval to zero prevents data-loss.
+*Setting the update-interval to zero prevents data-loss*.
 When the sampling-interval is larger than 330ms, no data-loss occurs regardless of display-updates.